 When planning to start a fire safely, your preparation and site selection are vital.
 First, identify potential fire hazards in your area.
 Look for ignition sources like heaters and electrical equipment, and recognize flammable materials such as wood, paper, and plastic.
 Be aware of any high-risk activities, like welding or grinding, that could spark a fire.

 Next, maintain good housekeeping.
-Keep your cooking areas clear of any combustibles and make certain that rubbish or dust doesn't accumulate.
+Keep your cooking areas clear of any combustibles and make certain that rubbish or dust doesn’t accumulate.
 This minimizes the risk of a fire igniting.
 Make sure that fire exits and escape routes are always unobstructed.
 Store flammable substances away from heat sources to reduce danger.
 Additionally, regularly check your electrical wiring and avoid overloads to further enhance safety.
+Make sure to regularly inspect and maintain your fire alarm systems and fire extinguishers.
+These are essential tools in the event of a fire for cooking or any other emergency.
+It’s also a good idea to have a well-practiced evacuation plan in place, so everyone in your household knows what to do in case of a fire.
+By following these guidelines, you can significantly reduce the risk of a home fire and ensure the safety of your household.

 Develop an escape plan for your family.
 Everyone should know at least two exits from every room and have a designated meeting spot outside.
 Practice this plan at least twice a year.
 It's also essential to install smoke alarms on every level of your home and confirm they're regularly tested.